pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/6_users_managements_action_parameters_tabs.md

 + Save the role.
 Now if you log in as user to whom you have applied this role, you should see that the “Download” button has disappeared.

+### Enabling Plugins
+Starting with Pydio 8, you can now fully enable/disable plugins for a specific role.
+This may be typically useful if you want to enable specific editors only for a subset of users, if these editors require third-party licensing.

+In the parameters browser, look for "Enable " or for the name of the plugin to find the corresponding "Enable Plugin Name (pluginType.pluginId)" value.

+[:image-popup:4_setup_workspaces_and_users/enable_editor_parameter.png]

 ### Overriding default parameters values
 In the last tab of the role editor, “Parameters”, you will be able to set up a predefined value for any parameter of any plugin, using a multiple-step selector as for the actions disabler.